 Now, at Meta, he will work closely with Mark Zuckerberg and Alexandr Wang, Meta’s newly appointed Chief AI Officer.
 Alexandr Wang is also the founder of Scale AI, the startup where Meta recently invested over $14 billion.

-Mark Zuckerberg shared the news in a Threads post, saying, “In this role, Shengjia will set the research agenda and scientific direction for our new lab, working directly with me and Alex.”
+Mark Zuckerberg shared the news in a Threads post, saying, “In this role, Shengjia will set the research agenda and scientific direction for our new lab, working directly with Alex and me.”
 He also called Zhao a “pioneer” in the AI field who has led several major AI breakthroughs.

 Zhao’s appointment is part of Meta’s larger plan to develop Artificial Superintelligence, often called ASI.
 Meta recently launched the Superintelligence Labs to focus on this goal.
 The lab will build powerful AI systems that are safe and helpful for humans.